FAQ's (Frequently Asked Questions):

-A: As of October 26, 2016, The canal was drained from Lock 5 to the Georgetown boundary during construction.
+A: Water is currently flowing in the canal.
+The canal was drained from Lock 5 to the Georgetown boundary during construction.

 Q: Will the canal be drained for the whole duration of the project?

-A: Yes, de-watering the canal is important to in relation to both of the workers and to protect the work itself.
+A: Water is currently flowing in the canal.
+Yes, de-watering the canal was important to in relation to both of the workers and to protect the work itself.

 Q: What will happen to the Justice Douglas statue?

-A: As of the December 6, 2016, the Justice Douglas bust and support were crated and transferred to the Museum Resources Center in Hyattville, Maryland for cleaning and restoration.
-It will be put back in place after construction at Locks 3 and 4 is complete.
+A: The Justice Douglas is now back at Lock 3.
+The bust and support were crated and transferred to the Museum Resources Center in Hyattville, Maryland for cleaning and restoration.

 Q: How will site access be limited during construction?